 Hormone replacement therapy (HRT) can take on various forms from oral pills, topical creams, and patches, to vaginal rings and tablets.
 The goal is to replace the lost estrogen through a method that is suitable to your unique circumstances, as prescribed by your doctor.

 Eating foods high in phytoestrogens

 Obtaining estrogen levels for optimal health doesn’t always require drastic measures.
 In some cases, eating healthily and including foods high in phytoestrogens, which mimic estrogen in the body, could address the issue naturally.

 - Soybeans (tofu, miso, etc.)

 - Flax seeds

 - Sesame seeds

-A lack of exercise or excessive exercising can lead to lower levels of oestrogen.
-Be steady and consistent with your exercise regime to regenerate oestrogen production.
+A lack of exercise or excessive exercising can lead to lower levels of estrogen.
+Be steady and consistent with your exercise regime to regenerate estrogen production.